Circumstantial vs. Direct Evidence in Wisconsin Criminal Cases

 Strengths: Jurors may find direct evidence convincing because it appears to present the truth clearly.
 Testimony and video recordings often have an immediate impact, especially when viewed through the lens of the direct evidence definition law in Wisconsin courts.

 Weaknesses: Eyewitnesses may misremember events, video quality may be unclear, and confessions can be influenced by pressure or coercion.
-In Wisconsin and across the U.S., wrongful convictions can sometimes arise from flaws in direct evidence.
-This highlights the importance of collaborating with a knowledgeable criminal defense attorney whom Wisconsin residents trust to meticulously review and challenge such evidence.
+In Wisconsin and across the U.S., wrongful convictions can arise from flaws in direct evidence.
+Because of this, it is important to work with a knowledgeable criminal defense attorney whom Wisconsin residents trust to meticulously review and challenge such evidence.

 What Is Circumstantial Evidence?

-Circumstantial evidence points to facts indirectly and requires jurors to conclude.
-When comparing circumstantial vs direct evidence, courts in Wisconsin treat both with equal weight, even though one relies on inferences.
+Circumstantial evidence points to facts indirectly and requires jurors to make inferences to reach a conclusion about a fact.
+When comparing circumstantial evidence to direct evidence, courts in Wisconsin treat both with equal weight, even though circumstantial evidence relies on inferences to establish a fact.
 In many cases, circumstantial evidence forms the bulk of the prosecution's case, making it important to understand common examples of circumstantial evidence and how they are presented in court.

 Examples of Circumstantial Evidence in Criminal Cases